 4. You Get Upset When You Don’t Get The Response You Were Hoping For

 Do you find yourself in a bad mood when you don’t get the amount of likes you were hoping for, or you post a status asking “Who wants to hang out?” and no one responds?
 If your mood depends on the activity on your social media page, that’s a pretty good indication that it’s taken over your life completely.
+In fact, some teens have taken their social media addition too far, and it’s creating problems.

 5. You Lose Track Of Time Browsing Through Social Media